PatMurp/js-analysis/README.md

 $ npm i
 $ npm link
 ```
-application is now available as a global command
+This installs script on system and & any changes to js-analysis will be updated automatically
-cd into root of any Node.js project use static command
+cd into root of any Node.js project
+Install module via git
+Run static command on project
+A reports directory is generated and plato report is opened in default browser
 ```
+& npm i --save git+https://github.com/PatMurp/js-analysis.git
 $ static
 ```